Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 A modular and lightweight behavior engine for TES Skyrim SE, for creatures and humanoids.

-Built with backwards compatibility in mind for [Nemesis Unlimited Behavior Engine](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main) and designed to be an alternative, Pandora streamlines the user experience through a simplified but comfortable UI, robust logging, and fast patching times.
+Built with backwards compatibility in mind for [Nemesis Unlimited Behavior Engine](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main) and designed to be an alternative, Pandora streamlines both the author and user experience through a simplified UI, robust logging, intuitive formats, and fast patching times.
 <br/>
 <br/>